novahow/ITC-hw-python/README.md

 of National Taiwan University.
 * The program can crawl the message of the announcements of the
 website of CS department.
+* The program has two necessary arguments, which are the start-date
+of crawling (--start-date) and the end-date of crawling(--end-date),
+   and a optional argument, output (--output), which defaults to "output.csv".
 * The program is coded by Python 3.6.6.

 # teammate